 Poor Man’s Zucchini

-The poor man’s zucchini is a traditional dish from the rural cuisine of Southern Italy, especially Apulia, a region often associated with seafood cuisine, but boasting an equally rich and surprising rural tradition: it reminds me, for example, of the rice, potato, and artichoke tiella, the rural version of the one with mussels, or the tasty pepper scacchiata.
+Poor man’s zucchini is a traditional dish from the rural cuisine of Southern Italy, particularly from Puglia, a region often associated with seafood cuisine, but which boasts an equally rich and surprising rural tradition: for instance, the tiella of rice, potatoes, and artichokes, the rustic version of the one with mussels, or the tasty peppers scacchiata.

-The name “poor man’s” refers to the simplicity of the ingredients: zucchini, vinegar, garlic, and mint.
-Few, economical elements, yet capable of delivering a rich and aromatic flavor.
+The name “poor man’s” refers to the humility of the ingredients: zucchini, vinegar, garlic, and mint.
+Few elements, inexpensive, yet capable of delivering a rich and aromatic flavor.

-This traditional Apulian recipe with zucchini has much in common with other similar regional dishes:
+This traditional Apulian zucchini recipe has much in common with other similar regional preparations:

 • Neapolitan zucchini alla scapece

-However, all these versions involve frying in deep oil, whereas the Apulian poor man’s zucchini is cooked in a pan with little oil, like trifoliate zucchini.
+However, all these versions involve deep frying, while Apulian poor man’s zucchini are cooked in a pan with little oil, like sautéed zucchini.

-The poor man’s zucchini is a simple and appetizing recipe, perfect for those looking for a tasty, genuine side dish, excellent served cold.
+Poor man’s zucchini is a simple and appetizing recipe, perfect for those looking for a tasty, genuine side dish that is excellent served cold.

 You might also be interested in: